anthonyescobar/SampleWork/WordIndexer 12:05:2016/README.txt

-Write a Python program that builds an index of one or more files, and then lets the user interactively query the index to look up the occurrences of words, print out a particular occurrence, or output the entire index.
+A Python program that builds an index of one or more files, and then lets the user interactively query the index to look up the occurrences of words, print out a particular occurrence, or output the entire index.